 The social responsibility projects Türk Telekom conducted in accordance with its motto of “ Türkiye’ye Değer (Even the smallest difference matters, Turkey is worth all our efforts)” include İnternetle Hayat Kolay (Life is Simple with Internet), Telefon Kütüphanesi (Books on The Phone), Günışığı (Sunshine), Sesli Adımlar (Loud Steps), Okulumda Günışığı (Sunshine at Schools), Yeni Nesil Gelecek (The Next- Generation Project), Gelecek Köprüsü (Bridge to Future), Türk Telekom Okulları (Türk Telekom Schools) and Türk Telekom Amatör Spor Kulüpleri (Türk Telekom Amateur Sports Clubs).
 Local social responsibility activities organized by the Türk Telekom Provincial Directorates are conducted within the scope of “Türkiye’ye Değer” Project.
 For further information please see www.turkiyeyedeger.com

-Türk Telekom launched the “İnternetle Hayat Kolay (Life is Simple with Internet)” project, with the objective of having information technologies accessible for everyone, viewing information technologies as the main driving factor for sustainable economic growth and social development.
-The project, initiated in 2014, is carried out in cooperation with Türk Telekom, the Habitat Association and United Nations Development Programme (UNDP).
+Türk Telekom launched the “İnternetle Hayat Kolay (Life is Simple with Internet)” project, with the objective of having information technologies accessible for everyone, viewing information technologies as the main driving factor for sustainable economic growth and social development in 2014.

 The trainings offered within the scope of the project include trainings on internet features facilitating lives such as basic internet literacy, secure internet, e-government, e-pulse, internet banking, online shopping and online sales.
 Within the scope of the project’s 5-year initial phase, 50 thousand people – 61% of whom were women –have been provided with face-to-face internet literacy trainings in Turkey’s 81 provinces.